padas-lab-de/pypadre/doc/source/development.rst

 PyPaDRe provides a CLI to interact with PyPaDRe and this is done via apps.
 There are different apps within PyPaDRe such as the Project App, Experiment App and so on.
 Apps provide a method to interact with components of PyPaDRe.
 The apps support different functions such as listing, searching, and deleting.
+There are different apps such as
+- project app
+- experiment app
+- execution app
+- run app
+- computation app

+The PaDRe app is the main app and interfaces with all the other apps.
+These apps provide functionalities regarding their modules to the user.

 PyPadre CLI
 +++++++++++